 - Calculate electrical load requirements

-- Compare fuel types – natural gas, propane, or diesel
+- Compare fuel types – natural gas, propane, diesel, and dual-fuel setups

-- Evaluate key generator features like voltage, noise, and connectivity
+- Evaluate key generator features like voltage, noise, power quality, and connectivity

 - Determine ideal placement based on safety, permits, and weather protection